 Release Date: September 29, 2017

 Platform Reviewed on: Xbox One

 The three years we all spent waiting for this game seemed to have been utilized very well by the developers.
 They’ve created something magical from an idea that would typically be dismissed by mainstream game fans.
 It may be difficult but this game is very fair and as a result, Cuphead is one of the best side-scrollers I have ever played.

 A Throwback classic

-Cuphead has finally arrived and is well worth the wait as it offers hours of gameplay, due in large part by the difficulty, and absolutely stunning artwork.
+Cuphead was well worth the wait as it offers hours of gameplay and absolutely stunning artwork.
 The soundtrack really brings you back into the 30’s and is even sort of creepy but well composed.
 I would highly recommend this game to anyone who wants a co-op experience or a challenging platformer.
 It truly is a rare and original game that deserves all the praise that it has been given.